forcedotcom/salesforcedx-vscode/docs/_articles/en/sf-dev-models/orgdev.md

 ## Org Development Model

-Use the Org Development model work with orgs that don’t have source tracking, such as sandboxes, Developer Edition (DE) orgs, or Trailhead Playgrounds, in Visual Studio Code.
+Use the Org Development model to work with orgs that don’t have source tracking, such as sandboxes, Developer Edition (DE) orgs, or Trailhead Playgrounds, in Visual Studio Code.
 With this development model, you must track changes manually and deploy sets of changes to sandboxes and then to your production org.
 See the [Org Development Model](https://trailhead.salesforce.com/content/learn/modules/org-development-model) Trailhead module.

 ### Direct Deployment